-Alternatively, you could have clicked on the toolbar, and then on the VIEW RESULTS tab.
+Alternatively, you could have clicked on the Solve button located on the toolbar, and then on the VIEW RESULTS tab.

 Results may be selected by holding the Ctrl or Shift key and clicking on the lines in the main window.
 Press the Print button to print the selected lines, or press the Copy button to copy the selected lines to clipboard.
 If no lines are selected, all the currently displayed results in the main window will be printed or copied.